starpit/spnl/docs/locality/README.md

 ## Block Attention

-Normally every KV-cached block in a [paged attention](https://arxiv.org/abs/2309.06180) model serving architecture is a) positionally encoded to reflect the block's location in a sequential token stream; and b) "tainted" by what came
+Normally every KV cache entry in a [paged attention](https://arxiv.org/abs/2309.06180) model serving architecture is a) positionally encoded to reflect the block's location in a sequential token stream; and b) "tainted" by what came